 This user-friendly software is super powerful in standalone and plugin applications.
 It’s an all-in-one de-noise software capable of removing broadband noise, hum, clicks and crackles.
 It can even fix clipping to restore digital distortion in clipped audio files.
 This program is a big deal.

-When used as a plugin, SoundSoap+ 5 can be adjusted to reduce specified frequency bands of noise to further specify the amount of noise suppression.
-A multi-band system is in place to adjust the noise suppression of each band while also improving the overall tone/EQ of the signal.
+When used as a plugin, SoundSoap+ 5 can be adjusted to reduce specified frequency bands of noise to specify the amount of noise suppression further.
+A multiband system is in place to adjust the noise suppression of each band while also improving the overall tone/EQ of the signal.
 The EQ includes a high and low-pass filter to help control low-end rumble and high-end hiss, respectively.

 To learn more about high-pass and low-pass filters, check out the following My New Microphone articles, respectively:

 • Audio EQ: What Is A High-Pass Filter & How Do HPFs Work?

 • Audio EQ: What Is A Low-Pass Filter & How Do LPFs Work?